 Here are some perks you can offer as part of your student loyalty program:

-- Give students a free gift as a thank you token for their first purchase―backpack, book or folder, for example.
+- Give students a gift as a thank you token for their first purchase―a backpack, book, or folder, for example.
 Invest in a unique product you can find on marketplaces like Alibaba.

 - Offer a monthly themed giveaway―like art supplies for art month―in exchange for collected points.
 Post a calendar of your themes every year to get your members excited.